pagreene/sat-stat/sat-stat/README.md

 Setup
 -----

+Before running, be sure to create the following directory structure under `sat-stat`:

+- results/
+  - collisions/

-(This is kinda klugey I know) To set up the project, open it in your preferred IDE, in particular IntelliJ's Idea.
+Next, (and this is klugey I know) To set up the project, open it in your preferred IDE, in particular IntelliJ's Idea.
 I have included the .idea folder, so if you select `sat-stat` as your root folder, many of the settings I use should be picked up.